Kendrick Starling: Professional career

 Starling was signed as an undrafted free agent by the Texans in 2004.
 He played in eight games for the Texans in his rookie year.
 Mainly used on special teams, Starling returned one kickoff for 14 yards and made four tackles on special teams.
 From September 21 to November 17, he played on the practice squad.

-The Seattle Seahawks signed Starling to the practice squad on September 4, 2005 and released Starling on September 20.
+The Seattle Seahawks signed Starling to the practice squad on September 4, 2005, and released Starling on September 20.
 Starling later signed with the New Orleans Saints and was assigned to practice squad before being waived on December 16, 2005.

 Starling played for the Rhein Fire in Düsseldorf after being allocated by the Texans January 13, 2006.
-On January 28, 2006, he was drafted by the Rhein Fire of NFL Europa in the fourth-round.
+On January 28, 2006, he was selected by the Rhein Fire of NFL Europa in the fourth-round.
 With Rhein, Starling made 13 receptions for 320 yards and 3 touchdowns.
 The Texans waived Starling on August 28, 2006.

 Starling signed with the Edmonton Eskimos of the Canadian Football League on May 24, 2007.